uhop/tight-sprite/README.md

 * Minimizing number of downloads, which is important in a high-latency scenarios.
 * Minimizing amount of data transferred, which is important for low-speed connections.
-* Optimizing memory management on a client (one vs. many objects to keep), which is important on low-powered clients.
+* Optimizing memory management on a client (one vs. many objects to keep), which is important for low-powered clients.

 All three points have the biggest impact on mobile platform, but are generic enough to improve all web application targets.